SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

 How to learn the data?
 ***********************
-The model learns the data and the corresponding correct by updating them parameters.
+The model learns the data and the corresponding correct by updating the parameters.
 What is the update indicator?
 That is exactly what it is ``Loss``.

-Try to remember, when the model fit the data, the ``Loss`` is reduced.
+Try to remember, when the model is fitted to the data, the ``Loss`` is reduced.
-In other words, the ``Loss`` is reduced, the model will fit to the data.
+In other words, the ``Loss`` is reduced, and the model will fit the data.

-Now, we prepare the data and model and loss_function so the next component is the last and important things, which is called ``Optimizer``.
+Now, we prepare the data and model and loss_function so the next component is the last and important thing, which is called ``Optimizer``.

-The model fitting is called as ``Optimize the model``, so that optimizer is the update function.
+The model fitting is called ``Optimize the model``, so the optimizer is the update function.
-Internally, model fitting is reduce the loss by gradient of the loss for each parameter.
+Internally, model fitting reduces the loss by the gradient of the loss for each parameter.
-Optimizer is update the parameter following the gradient to reduce the loss.
+Optimizer updates the parameter following the gradient to reduce the loss.

-To resolve some issue, handled and thousand of optimizer have presented so far.
+To resolve some issues, handled and thousands of optimizers have been presented so far.
-In this time, we use SGD :class:`marquetry.optimizers.SGD` which is most simple optimizer.
+In this time, we use SGD :class:`marquetry.optimizers.SGD` which is the most simple optimizer.

 :The formula is: previous_param -= learning_rate(small constant value) * the corresponding gradient

 What is the gradient?
-Ok, I try to explain it briefly!
+Okay, I try to explain it briefly!

-I planned to not explain this, hahaha but ok, such curious is very important!
+I planned to not explain this, hahaha but okay, such curiosity is very important!

-Try to remember when you were high school student.
+Try to remember when you were a high school student.

 ...
 No!
-I don't ask you about your girlfriend when you were in high school! lol
+I didn't ask you about your girlfriend when you were in high school! lol

-I'd like you to remember mathmatics!
+I'd like you to remember mathematics!
 Maybe you learned differential.
-The differential is tangent slope of the original function.
+The differential is the tangent slope of the original function.
 The tangent slope is the mentioned ``Gradient``.

-From macro perspective,
+From a macro perspective,
-deep learning(include loss function) can be viewed as a complex function (ten to million dim function).
+deep learning(including loss function) can be viewed as a complex function (ten to million dim function).
 The slope indicates the direction of the function maximum(at least increasing) so that the parameter updates to the opposite direction of the gradient, the function result can be decreased.

-Try to remember one more, to fit model to the data, we need to reduce the loss.
+Try to remember one more, to fit a model to the data, we need to reduce the loss.

 Have you figured it out yet?
-The Gradient is computed including the loss function, so if all parameter of the model updates to the opposite direction, the loss will be reduced.
+The Gradient is computed including the loss function, so if all parameters of the model update in the opposite direction, the loss will be reduced.

 The SGD formula follows this mission.
 Please see again the formula.
  - The formula updates the param by opposite gradient